Global Apollo Programme: Launch report authors

-The initiative is spearheaded by the chemist Professor Sir David King, former Government Chief Scientific Adviser to HM Government.
-Amongst the Apollo group are economists Professor Lord Stern (author of The Stern Review) and Lord O'Donnell (former Cabinet Secretary), businessmen Lord Turner and Lord Browne (former Chief Executive of BP), cosmologist and astrophysicist Professor Lord Rees (former President of the Royal Society) and labour economist Lord Layard.
+The initiative was spearheaded by the chemist Professor Sir David King, former Government Chief Scientific Adviser to HM Government.
+Amongst the Apollo group were economists Professor Lord Stern (author of The Stern Review) and Lord O'Donnell (former Cabinet Secretary), businessmen Lord Turner and Lord Browne (former Chief Executive of BP), cosmologist and astrophysicist Professor Lord Rees (former President of the Royal Society) and labour economist Lord Layard.

 Endorsers

 The following were signatories on an open letter published to The Guardian newspaper, alongside the launch report authors, in September 2015.